art-re-art/art-re-art-api/README.md

 # Art/Re/Art Web

-Companion website to the Art/Re/Art experiential art events in and around Morganton, NC.
+Companion website for a series of pop up art events in downtown Morganton, NC.